 The number of seconds to wait for an OCSP responder when performing a revocation check.

-For Long Term Support from IBM MQ 9.2.0 Fix Pack 2 and Continuous Delivery from IBM MQ 9.2.3, if a value of 0 is set, the default timeout of 30 seconds is used.
+From IBM MQ 9.3.0, if a value of 0 is set, the default timeout of 30 seconds is used.

 If no value is set, then the IBM MQ default of 30 seconds is used.